clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 The blast of a fireball detonating outside an `AMF` simply disappears into nothing at the boundary of its sphere of influence.

-People _try_ to throw a [Delayed Blast Fireball](https://roll20.net/compendium/dnd5e/Delayed%20Blast%20Fireball) inside an area, and put an `Antimagic Field` around the area to limit mages inside, while powering up the fireball from the outside (`DBF` powers up with time and concentration).
+But what happens if you throw a [Delayed Blast Fireball](https://roll20.net/compendium/dnd5e/Delayed%20Blast%20Fireball) inside an area, and put an `AMF` around the area, while powering up the fireball (`DBF` powers up with time and concentration) from the outside?
 This, I feel, really gets to the heart of the word __"suppressed"__; is the bead still there?
 Will it keep working after the `AMF` disappears?
 Has it powered up in the mean time?
 Has the duration elapsed?

 This is a harder corner-case, and requires some more guidance.
 And as far as corner-cases go, it's not alone: